nicoespeon/understandlegacycode.com/content/blog/when-should-you-stop-refactoring-legacy-code/index.md

 The code was executed in the `before()` hook.
 Then, assertions were spread across `it()`.

 On paper, it may look nice.
 It works and there's kind of a relationship between the "execution" and the remaining `it()`.
-Also, code was executed once, so it was faster.
+Also, the code was executed once, so it was faster.
 And for integration tests, that surely makes a difference, right?

 Well, the problem is this is preventing more ambitious optimizations:

 - Now you couldn't "just parallelize" the tests anymore
 - You couldn't wipe out the database between each test
 - In fact, tests were now coupled, and you couldn't easily tell that statically.
-You had to read the code in details.
+You had to read the code in detail.

-## Stop, think and revise
+## Stop, think, and revise

 My first thought was: